jc-prg/birdhouse-cam/README.md

   * bird detection model in an early stage trained with a few European singing birds
   * view with all detected birds and objects -> jump to other views filtered by bird
   * filter by detected birds in archive and favorite view as well as for admins in complete view of current day
-  * batch detection for archive images
+  * batch detection for archive images (single day and multiple days)
   * _live detection is experimental and slow on RPi 4 (admin view)_
   * _no label editing via app yet_
 * **Admin functionality** via app